 Graphite is mostly for professional or very serious players.
 The expense, in this case, at least, can translate into real results.
 Graphite paddles are lighter, quicker, and more responsive than other similar options.
 If you want that tiny extra edge over our competition, this Is unequivocally the way to go.

-Composite is much like the polymer in that it features a mixture of materials.
+Composite is much like polymer in that it features a mixture of materials.
 However, in this case, the blend is often of a higher quality.
-It might feature fiberglass, aluminum, graphite.
+It might feature fiberglass, aluminum, and graphite.
 Higher-end materials that are light, durable, and made to last a long time.

 That said, the definition of a composite paddle is fairly loose, but in general, this is a feature that can be favorable.

-Composite paddles are a good run of the mill material for serious players looking for a product that is of moderate cost.
+Composite paddles are a good run-of-the-mill material for serious players looking for a product that is of moderate cost.

 In the last section, we often talked about weight in the context of light being good.
 However, this is only a partial truth.
 Balance is certainly good and this is a function that many lightweight paddles are able to deliver on.
 However, the actual ideal weight will depend heavily on the preferences of the use.